 This publication is not all-encompassing.
 It focuses on those differences that we generally consider to be the most significant or most common.
 When applying the individual accounting frameworks, companies should consult all of the relevant accounting standards and, where applicable, national law.

-Following is a summary of the noteworthy revisions to the guide since it was last updated in August 2019.
-Additional updates may be made to keep pace with significant developments.
+The following is a summary of recent noteworthy revisions to the guide.
+Additional updates may be made to future versions keep pace with significant developments.

 Revisions made in November 2020